 Sleep Quality, Nutritional Ketosis, And You

 Getting enough rest is one of the most important factors in maintaining a healthy immune system.
-Researchers at the Medical University of South Carolina conducted an experiment on 6 obese patients following the ketogenic diet and discovered weight loss led to an increase in REM sleep and a decrease in slow-wave sleep to near normal levels.
+Researchers at the Medical University of South Carolina conducted an experiment on six patients with obesity following the ketogenic diet and discovered that weight loss led to an increase in REM sleep and a decrease in slow-wave sleep to near normal levels.
 By helping the body cut down on excess weight, the ketogenic diet can help decrease daytime sleepiness and help individuals go into a deeper sleep at night.

 Although more research is needed to see what nutritional ketosis and following the ketogenic diet can offer the immune system, initial studies show that there is reason for hope.